bernardojales/miniprojetos/docker/README.md

 ## Why should i learn
-- It is the start point of IaC(infrestructure as Code)
+- It is the start point of IaC(infrastructure as Code)
 - Quick way to create environment that can be reproduced easily on every machine

 ## Where should i begin